-- 36. The Harpur Trust recognises the importance of training in enabling Trustees, School Committee members and Senior Leadership Teams to be confident in discharging their duties and responsibilities for safeguarding and promoting the welfare of children who are pupils in the Trust's schools and other beneficiaries. - 37.
-At induction, it is mandatory for Trustees and members of committees with delegated responsibility for safeguarding governance, particularly School Governing Body members and Community Committee members, to participate in appropriate safeguarding training, with a refresher training at least once every three years. - 38.
-In addition to the safeguarding training above, Nominated Safeguarding Governors will receive training on appointment and at least every three years, to enable them to carry out their specific duties.
-Additional ongoing support will be provided through their regular briefings with the DSLs, and through regular meetings of the Nominated Safeguarding Governors. - 39.
-In each of the Trust's schools, the DSLs will ensure that all members of staff at the school undergo safeguarding and child protection training at induction, including online safety, and in line with any advice from Bedford Borough Safeguarding Children Board.
-Staff will receive regular child protection updates at least annually. - 40.
-The Chief Executive will ensure that all Harpur Trust Office staff undergo safeguarding and child protection training at induction, and annual safeguarding training including completing the current Keeping Children Safe in Education PART 1 module annually and the Cyber Security Awareness module.
+33. The Harpur Trust recognises the importance of continued professional development /training in enabling Trustees, School Committee members, relevant committee members and Senior Leadership Teams to be confident in discharging their duties and responsibilities for safeguarding and promoting the welfare of children who are pupils in the Trust's schools and other beneficiaries.

+34. At induction, it is mandatory for Trustees and members of committees with delegated responsibility for safeguarding governance, particularly School Governing Body members, Schools Committee, Audit Committee and Community Committee members, to participate in appropriate safeguarding training, with a refresher training at least once every three years.

+35. In addition to the safeguarding training above, Nominated Safeguarding Governors will receive training on appointment and at least every three years, to enable them to carry out their specific duties.
+Additional ongoing support will be provided through their regular briefings with the DSLs, and through regular meetings of the Nominated Safeguarding Governors.

+36. In each of the Trust's schools, the DSLs will ensure that all members of staff at the school undergo safeguarding and child protection training at induction, including online safety, and in line with any advice from Bedford Borough Safeguarding Children Board.
+Staff will receive regular safeguarding updates at least annually.

+37. The Chief Executive will ensure that all Harpur Trust Office staff undergo safeguarding and child protection training at induction, and annual safeguarding training including completing the current Keeping Children Safe in Education PART 1 module annually and the Cyber Security Awareness module.

-Online safety
+9. Online safety

-- 41. To help safeguard children from potentially harmful and inappropriate online material, cyber security, appropriate filters and monitoring systems should be in place in each of the schools that sit within the Trust. - 42.
-Guidance for operating online is found in the Social Media Policy, Staff Code of Conduct, Business and Communications Policy and IT Policy.
+38. To help safeguard children from potentially harmful and inappropriate online material, cyber security, appropriate filters and monitoring systems should be in place in each of the schools that sit within the Trust.

+39. Guidance for operating online is found in the Social Media Policy, Staff Code of Conduct, Business and Communications Policy, individual school's safeguarding policies and IT Policy.

-Opportunities to teach safeguarding
+10. Opportunities to teach safeguarding

-43. The curriculum in each of the Trust's schools should be tailored appropriately to promote safeguarding and teach all pupils how to keep themselves and others safe, how to protect themselves from harm, including the safe use of the internet.
+40. The curriculum in each of the Trust's schools should be tailored appropriately to promote safeguarding and teach all pupils how to keep themselves and others safe, how to protect themselves from harm, including the safe use of the internet.
 Schools must have regard to the statutory guidance around teaching Relationships and Sex Education and health education, alongside a preventative education approach to teach pupils across the Trust the skills they need for optimum life chances and prepare them for life in modern Britain.

-Safer recruitment
+11. Safer recruitment

-44. The Trust recognises that creating a culture of vigilance in relation to safer recruitment is vital in helping deter, reject or identify people who might abuse children.
-To these ends, the Trust has a written Recruitment and Selection policy and procedures that comply with current national and professional safer recruitment guidance.
+41. The Trust recognises that creating a culture of vigilance in relation to safer recruitment is vital in helping deter, reject or identify people who might abuse children.
+To these ends, the Trust has a written Recruitment Selection and Disclosure policy and procedures that comply with current national and professional safer recruitment guidance.
 School Governing Bodies have a duty to assure themselves of compliance, as do Trustees who gain assurance via the Schools Committee

-Allegations
+12. Allegations